From Berlin

 Background and Context

-The Berlin Wall was built as a result of mounting tensions between the Eastern Bloc, led by the Soviet Union, and the Western Bloc, primarily represented by the United States and its NATO allies, in the aftermath of World War II.
-The division of Germany into the Federal Republic of Germany (West Germany) and the German Democratic Republic (East Germany) had already created a clear divide.
+The Berlin Wall was erected because of increasing ideological, political, military and economic conflict between the Soviet dominated East and the Western powers led by the United States after World War Two.
+The division of Germany to the Federal Republic of Germany also called the West Germany and the German Democratic Republic better known as East Germany had already ignited a very sharp division.

-However, the Berlin Wall acts as a symbol of this division and escalated tensions to new heights.
-The exact date when the construction began was August 13, 1961.
-While the East German government labeled the wall as the “Anti-Fascist Protection Rampart,” the reality was that its primary purpose was to prevent mass emigration from East to West Berlin.
+However, we already have the Berlin Wall as a symbol of this division and the later took it to the next level.
+It is only known that the construction began on the 13th of August in 1961.
+When it was constructed, the East Germany government quickly christened the wall as the “Anti-Fascist Protection Rampart” but in fact its main work was to stop the flow of people from East to West Berlin.

 Living with the Wall